 - Quedan “X” asientos: “X” seats remaining

-- Viaje local: Bus trip begins in that destination
+- Viaje local: Bus trip begins at that destination

-- Viaje de paso: Bus began in a different destination
+- Viaje de paso: Bus began at a different destination

 - Ver mapa: See map